BritishBambi/The-Waypoint-PP4/README.md

 - RAWG API
     - Was the API used to call and render game details

+- Git
+    - Was utilised for version control and transferring files between the code editor and the repository

+- Github
+    - Was used for storing and updating the project files

+- Balsamiq
+    - Was used to design and draw wireframes for the website

 ## Deployment

-The site was deployed via Heroku
+The site was deployed via Heroku, here is the [Link to Deployed site](https://the-waypoint.herokuapp.com)

 ### Project Deployment